Waziup/learning-center-content/content/en/solutions/automatic_irrigation/guide.md

 }
 ```

-At this point, all we need to do is drop the water pump in a water resevoir and attach a pipe to the outlet of the pump to the plant.
+At this point, all we need to do is drop the water pump in a water resevoir and attach a pipe to the outlet of the pump, to the plant.

+we can also setup notifications on WaziCloud, for when the relay turns ON or OFF.
+We can use the soil figures we used in the previous example.
+That is `800` for dry soil(Relay ON) and `350` for a wet soil(Relay OFF).